 How long will it last?

 There’s no way to know, really.
-This headset is the first of its kind and there are currently no plans for a second version.
+This headset is the first of its kind and there are currently no plans for a next-generation model.
 The most important factor in determining the lifecycle of any video game platform is developer support.
 That support will be, at least in part, determined by hardware sales.

 Should you buy it?

 Yes.
-PlayStation VR is launching with a slate of fun games that offer a new type of entertainment.
+PlayStation VR has a slate of fun games that offer a new type of entertainment.
 Unless you’ve used an Oculus Rift or HTC Vive, you have not experienced what PlayStation VR has to offer, and you should.
 Virtual reality, generally speaking, will blow your mind.